 At the Centeno Schultz Clinic, we acknowledge that the pain associated with lumbar disc herniation can be debilitating.
 It may be that unrelenting sharp knife in the lower part of your back or the burning electrical stabbing pain that travels from your buttock down to your ankle.
+Let’s get to it then.
+Let’s talk about PRP for herniated disc.

-Patients with lumbar disc herniations are often prescribed extensive physical therapy, chiropractic care, massage, acupuncture, a trial of nonsteroidal anti-inflammatory medications, oral steroids, and injected steroids.
+Patients with lumbar disc herniation are often prescribed extensive physical therapy, chiropractic care, massage, acupuncture, a trial of nonsteroidal anti-inflammatory medications, oral steroids, and injected steroids.
 When the pain is unresponsive to conservative care, surgery looks attractive.
 Patients grasp at virtually anything to end the constant pain.
 Lumbar fusion is a common surgery that is recommended.

 What Is Fusion Surgery?